mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Here the  *snp* has position 137997742 on Chromosome 3 and you wish to have *snps* around this *snp* within LD greather than or equal 0.01.
 You will then getthe same Exposure\_3\_137997742.csv and Outcome\_3\_137997742.csv files with SNPs which are significant (p − value ≤ 5E-08) and within LD >= 0.01 around 137997742 on chromosome 3.
 Please make sure you give the p-value in the format ()E-(), LD as sloat (1.0, not 1) abd position as int (137997742, not 137997742.0).

+Notice, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *snp* is chosen.
+Hence this function can also be used if you do not have a specific *snp* in mind and just need to prune your data on a chromosome and *hotspot* by LD), LD threshold and pvalue threshold as the last three arguments.

 ### 4.5.3  For entire exposure/outcome data, get datasets of each chromosome and SNPs within *chosen* distance and *chosen* LD-range.